-Discovering Jadeveon Clowney: How the Seahawks’ newest star became a high school legend in South Carolina
+Discovering Jadeveon Clowney: How the Seahawks’ newest star became a South Carolina legend

 RENTON — At first, Jadeveon Clowney hated the idea of playing defensive end so much that he nearly quit football.
-He was 15 years old, a sophomore embarking on his first season of varsity at South Pointe High in Rock Hill, South Carolina, and he fancied himself a running back.
+He was 15, a sophomore embarking on his first season of varsity at South Pointe High in Rock Hill, South Carolina, and he fancied himself a running back.

 In his mind, there was no question — he was a running back.